poulenque/Nat-O-Mi/README.md

 If we have time, may never happen :

+- define some new units ?
-export from other fileformat to our format
+- export from other fileformat to our format